EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: Abstract

 \section{Abstract}

-Efficient autonomous exploration in large-scale environments remains challenging due to the high planning computational cost and low-speed maneuvers.
-In this paper, we propose a fast and computation-efficient dual-layer exploration planning method.
-The insight of our dual-layer method is efficiently finding an acceptable long-term region routing and greedily exploring the target in the region of the first routing area with high speed.
-Specifically, the proposed method finds the long-term area routing through an approximate algorithm to ensure real-time planning in large-scale environments.
-Then, the viewpoint in the first routing region with the lowest curvature-penalized cost which can effectively reduce decelerations caused by sharp turn motions will be chosen as the next exploration target.
-To further speed up the exploration, we adopt an aggressive and safe exploration-oriented trajectory to enhance exploration continuity.
-The proposed method is compared to state-of-the-art methods in challenging simulation environments.
-The results show the proposed method outperforms other methods in terms of exploration efficiency, computational cost, and trajectory speed.
+Efficient autonomous exploration in large-scale environments remains challenging due to high planning computational cost and low-speed maneuvers.
+In this paper, we propose an Efficient Dual-layer Exploration plaNning method (EDEN).
+The insight of our dual-layer planning method is efficiently finding an acceptable long-term region routing and greedily exploring the target in the first region of routing at high speed.
+Specifically, we propose a long-term region routing approximate algorithm, called ``\Higher{exploration-oriented heuristic double-tree (EOHDT)} algorithm'', to ensure real-time planning in large-scale environments.
+Then, the viewpoint in the first routing region with the highest curvature-penalized score, which can effectively reduce decelerations caused by sharp turn motions, will be chosen as the next exploration target.
+To further speed up the exploration, we propose an aggressive and safe exploration-oriented trajectory planning approach to enhance exploration continuity and speed.
+The proposed method is compared with state-of-the-art methods in challenging simulation environments.
+The results show that the proposed method outperforms other methods in terms of exploration efficiency, computational cost, and trajectory speed.
 We also conduct real-world experiments to validate the effectiveness of the proposed method.
 The code will be open-sourced\footnote{\url{https://github.com/NKU-MobFly-Robotics/EDEN}}.

 \definecolor{limegreen}{rgb}{0.2, 0.8, 0.2} \definecolor{forestgreen}{rgb}{0.13, 0.55, 0.13} \definecolor{greenhtml}{rgb}{0.0, 0.5, 0.0}